TL;DR — drop-in `docker-compose.yml`

 ```

 The `--dangerously-skip-permissions` flag tells Claude Code to execute all tool calls without asking for confirmation.
-Normally you wouldn't want this, but inside an isolated container with filtered network access, it makes sense.
+Normally you wouldn't want this — but inside an isolated container with filtered network access, it's the right call.
 The container is the sandbox.

 Each `docker compose run` creates a separate container.
 Run as many as you need: